-Teaching your children, I think we can all agree, poses challenges very different from those challenges faced by a teacher in a classroom setting.
-So, it is important to be thoughtful, of course, in not only your curriculum choices but your approach to homeschool in general.
+I think we can all agree that teaching your children poses challenges very different from those faced by a teacher in a classroom setting.
+So, it is essential to be thoughtful, of course, in your curriculum choices and your approach to homeschooling in general.

 I am somewhere in between all of these approaches.